akumuli/Documentation/Query-language.md

 }
 ```

-This will return list of all series that matches search predicate (Buz is filtered out):
+This will return the list of all series that matches search predicate (Buz is filtered out):

 ```
 +cpu host=Foo